Naga people

-The Nagas are various ethnic groups native to northeastern India and northwestern Myanmar.
-The groups have similar cultures and traditions, and form the majority of population in the Indian states of Nagaland and Manipur and Naga Self-Administered Zone of Myanmar; with significant populations in Arunachal Pradesh and Assam in India; Sagaing Region and Kachin State in Myanmar (Burma).
+Nagas are various Tibeto-Burman ethnic groups native to northeastern India and northwestern Myanmar.
+The groups have similar cultures and traditions, and form the majority of population in the Indian state of Nagaland and Naga Self-Administered Zone of Myanmar (Burma); with significant populations in Manipur, Arunachal Pradesh and Assam in India, and Sagaing Region and Kachin State in Myanmar.

-The Nagas are divided into various Naga ethnic groups whose numbers and population are unclear.
+The Nagas are divided into various Naga ethnic groups whose numbers and populations are unclear.
 They each speak distinct Naga languages often unintelligible to the others, but all are loosely connected to each other.